 The Department of State has issued a Global Level 4 Health Advisory advising U.S. citizens to avoid all international travel due to the global impact of COVID-19.

 - France has confirmed cases of COVID-19 throughout the country.
-Since January 24, 2020, there have been 59,105 confirmed cases in France.
-There have been 4,503 confirmed deaths.
-French authorities announced on March 27 that they expect cases to continue to rise rapidly in the coming days.
+Since January 24, 2020, there have been 165,719 confirmed cases in France.
+There have been 29,861 confirmed deaths in hospitals and nursing homes.

 Entry and Exit Requirements: